section-engineering-education/engineering-education/articles/build-a-restful-api-with-adonisjs/index.md

 3. Next, choose `Database` as your provider
 4. Lastly, press `Y` again to create a migration for the `api_tokens`.

-Now, you should have 2 migrations in your `database/migrations` folder, update the `xxxxx_users.ts` file to include a `name` and any other columns of your choice.
+Now, you should have two migrations in your `database/migrations` folder.
+Update the `xxxxx_users.ts` file to include a `name` and any other columns of your choice.

 Lastly, add the `auth` middleware to the `kernel.ts` file inside `start/kernel.ts`: